andreasdelu/envcryptor/README.md

 ### Encrypt

-Encrypt an environment variable file:
+Encrypt an environment variable file using an encryption key:

 Using a key as a string: